 Eight-hour road trips and 5-hour flights both need to be approached with careful planning.

-Bring some entertainment, batteries, chargers, snacks, a change of clothes, cleaning supplies, and garbage bags during your travels so you’re not scrambling to find a store when you’re on the road.
+Bring some entertainment, coloring books, batteries, chargers, snacks, a change of clothes, cleaning supplies, and garbage bags during your travels so you’re not scrambling to find a store when you’re on the road.

 19. DO Make it an Adventure

 If you’re moving a long distance, turn it into a road trip, complete with pit stops at those quirky destinations peppering the country.
 Take pictures by the world’s largest ball of twine and see if Dad can eat that diner’s 8-lb. burrito and get his picture on the wall.